 2) Download a printable application and submit by mail; processing takes about 20 business days.

-Once you have received an NPI, fax a copy of your confirmation to our Dental Provider Relations department at (501) 208-8302 and we will update your provider record.
-If you have questions about NPI email us at dentalproviderrelations@usablelife.com.
+Once you have received an NPI, email a copy of your confirmation to our Dental Provider Relations department at DentalProviderRelationsPNW@usablelife.com and we will update your provider record.
+If you have questions about NPI , contact your Provider Network Manager.